SPARQL-Anything/sparql.anything/README.md

 SPARQL Anything will act as a virtual endpoint that can be queried exactly as a remote SPARQL endpoint.

-### Passing triplification options via SERVICE URI
+### Passing triplification options via SERVICE IRI

-In order to instruct the query processor to delegate the execution to SPARQL Anything, you can use the  following URI-schema within SERVICE clauses.
+In order to instruct the query processor to delegate the execution to SPARQL Anything, you can use the  following IRI-schema within SERVICE clauses.

 ```
 x-sparql-anything ':' ([option] ('=' [value])? ','?)+